Genivia/ugrep-indexer/README.md

 cold files and when regex patterns aren't matching too much, i.e. we want to limit the use of unlimited repeats `*` and `+` and limit the use of Unicode character classes when possible.
-This reduces the ugrep start-up time and limits the rate of false positive pattern matches (see Q&A below).
+This reduces the ugrep start-up time and limits the rate of false positive pattern matches (see also Q&A below).

 Quick examples
 --------------